Luminist Publications

 STARFIRE

 Omnica: A Psychedelic Manifesto (2007) – “In one moment I grasped eternity, and I realized that the divine is everything, and that the cosmos itself is alive and eternal.
-I realized that the spiritual energy that animates all living beings is the substance of the divine, that everything else is just illusion manifested by the mind, and that the spirit is the only thing that is real.
-I realized that I was a member of a divine pantheon of souls existing perpetually within the matrix of the cosmos.” $9.99
+I realized that the spiritual energy that animates all living beings is the substance of the divine, that everything else is just illusion manifested by the mind, and that the spirit is the only thing that is real.” $9.99

 BAYARD TAYLOR

 The Vision of Hashish (1854) and Orgies of the Hemp Eaters (Anonymous, 1895) – “The sense of limitation – of the confinement of our senses within the bounds of our own flesh and blood – instantly fell away.
-The walls of my frame were burst outward and tumbled into ruin; and, without thinking what form I wore – losing sight even of all idea of form – I felt that I existed throughout a vast extent of space...
-It was like a revelation of the mystery of omnipresence.” $4.99
+The walls of my frame were burst outward and tumbled into ruin; and, without thinking what form I wore – losing sight even of all idea of form – I felt that I existed throughout a vast extent of space.” $4.99

 ARTHUR EDWARD WAITE

 Some Deeper Aspects of Masonic Symbolism (1916) – “Masonry is described elsewhere as ‘a peculiar system of morality, veiled in allegory and illustrated by symbols.’
-I want to tell you, among other things which call for consideration, something about the nature of the building, as this is presented to my mind, and about the way in which allegory, symbols and drama all hang together and make for one meaning.” $4.99
+I want to tell you, among other things which call for consideration, something about the nature of the building, and about the way in which allegory, symbols and drama all hang together and make for one meaning.” $4.99

 The Luminist Bookstore